 any change with a reference to change management.

 A conclusion should be provided on the suitability status of the equipment and utilities, and that they are acceptable or unsuitable for further production of the product in question.
-For any non- compliance, justification should be provided and adequate CAPAs should be identified.
+For any nonconformity, justification should be provided and adequate CAPAs should be identified.

-The review of utilities should include all processing water types (e.g., for injection, purified, etc.), HVAC and compressed gases, if present and used in the production process.
+The review of utilities should include all processing water types (e.g., for injection, purified, etc.), Heating ventilation and conditioning system (HVAC) and compressed gases, if present and used in the production process.
 The APQR must confirm that the equipment is within the adequacy test period.
 Note that the review must take into account the qualification of any automation inherent in the equipment itself.

 Validation